 In spite of everything, I still held on to the possibility that he would ‘see’ me like I truly desired and reciprocate like the many words he’d expressed.
 While words have always been my strong suit, admittedly they've also been my downfall when it came to my encounters with men.
-So worried about the words, never realizing they carried no real weight.
-And yet, I foolishly tied my heartstrings to them only to have my feelings weighed down by their inherent, heavy emptiness.
+So worried about the words, I always seemed to fail at realizing they carried no real weight.
+And yet, I foolishly tied them to my heartstrings only to have my feelings weighed down by their inherent, heavy emptiness.
 They meant so much to me, I forgot people didn't use words in the same ways I did.
 It wasn’t until one night in late October, long after he’d gone, but still managed to reach back and ask for things, when after listening to me holler at the top of my lungs about the pain that I’d buried, that my friend suggested finally blocking him from every part of my life.
 After that I knew, I’d never look at men or myself the same…

 -The Aftermath: The Reality of Heartbreak

-After sending him a well thought out message (essentially a soft read) and blocking him, I felt an emotional cinderblock lift off my chest.
+After sending him a well thought out message and blocking him, I felt an emotional cinderblock lift off my chest.
 But the reality of the damage from the situation following the high of breaking things off left me feeling like I was being ripped a part from the inside out and more insecure than I had ever been to date.
 I struggled to see myself as I had before I met him.
 I began to critique every part of myself and picked up a new weight to put on myself, blame and insecurity.
-I begin to question everything good about me and it started to come out negatively in my interactions to others.
+I began to question everything good about me and it started to come out negatively in my interactions with others.

 The part of me that had been so innate and inherent all my life, my ability to connect with people, had been damaged beyond repair.
 I lived with a fear that forced me to cower in the darkest parts of my mind where I struggled with my own perceived inadequacies, now feeling as if I wasn't enough.
 I allowed this person to dig their selfish clutches into an intimate part of who I was and nearly tear my confidence to shreds in a matter of months.
 I questioned my worth and it forced me to find solitude in my aloneness in the midst of the uncertain intentions and carelessness of others.
 It was easier to hide in the pain than believe that someone for once might not cause me any.

-I squirmed at the very thought of any person trying to get anywhere near me I had been in so much pain from the experience.
+I had been in so much pain from the experience, I squirmed at the very thought of any person trying to get anywhere near me.
 I was terrified of letting anyone near me out of fear that someone might once again jeopardize my safe space.
-I was no longer open to any new opportunities, not because I was bitter, but just because I couldn’t even cope with my own hypersensitivity to people at the time and I blamed myself for everything.
+I was no longer open to any new opportunities, not because I was bitter, but because I couldn’t even cope with my own hypersensitivity to people at the time and I blamed myself for everything.